tpd1001/vtaccounts/README.md

 * on 22nd of month onwards
 * they setup a DD (payroll compliance) on 28th?
 * payslip date must be before payment date
-* dec, payroll from 15th onwards as pay made ~ 1 week early
+* Dec, payroll from 15th onwards as pay made ~ 1 week early

 * click payroll, click **PDF** button, save on T: drive
 * click **RTI** on main menu -> view/File